razorpay/blade/README.md

 - [🤝 How to contribute](#-how-to-contribute)
 - [📝 License](#-license)
 ## 📦 Packages
-Blade right now has 2 packages
+Blade has 2 packages
 ### [`@razorpay/blade`](https://github.com/razorpay/blade/tree/master/packages/blade)
 This package is under **active development**.
 In this `README` we'll only refer to this version of blade.
 ### [`@razorpay/blade-old`](https://github.com/razorpay/blade/tree/master/packages/blade-old)
 This package is under **maintenance** and it won't have any major releases.
-It will be soon deprecated once the newer version is released as a stable release.
+It will be **deprecated** once the newer version (`@razorpay/blade`) is ready for a stable release.
 Documentation for this package can be found [here](https://github.com/razorpay/blade/blob/master/packages/blade-old/README.md)
 ## 🏁 Getting Started
 ### ⚙️ Installation
 #### ✍🏻 Pre-requisite